 If there was ever a time to be kind, it’s right now.
 As parent group leaders, we just love that we have the chance to influence our school culture for the better, making kindness, empathy, inclusion, and acceptance an everyday thing.
 Below, we’ve rounded up loads of feel-good ideas to inspire your whole school!
 Random Acts of Kindness Week is February 11-17, 2024 and World Kindness Day is November 13, 2024, but any day is a good day to practice kindness at school!

 1. Throw kindness around like confetti—as in, all over the school campus.

-You might want to bring that umbrella to Doughnuts With Dad because we’re about to make it rain kindness!
+You might want to bring that umbrella to Doughnuts With Dudes because we’re about to make it rain kindness!
 Encourage students and staff to leave anonymous “kindness cards” (sticky notes scribbled with messages of hope, peace, and all-around awesomeness) on cars in the parking lot, vending machines, lockers, desks, and elsewhere.

 2. Invite students to write notes to school staff at an appreciation station.